-- A. Graduation requirement information is available on the Northshore School District website at www.nsd.org and in the Northshore School District Course Description Catalog. - B. Out of district acceptance of credit: Students occasionally choose to earn credits outside of Woodinville High School.
+- A. Graduation requirement information is available on the Northshore School District website at www.nsd.org and in the Northshore School District Course Description Catalog. - B. Out-of-district acceptance of credit: Students occasionally choose to earn credits outside of Woodinville High School.
 It is always recommended that a student contact his/her counselor first to make sure the credit will transfer.
 Usually, credit earned at an accredited institution will be accepted as long as an official transcript is provided.
-However, there are some online providers that are not accepted, therefore students are encouraged to check the OSPI website for accredited schools.
+However, there are some online providers that are not accepted, therefore students are encouraged to visit the OSPI website for accredited schools.
 To preserve the integrity of the comprehensive high school diploma, 85% of the required credits for graduation shall be earned through the student's comprehensive high school course offerings.
-No more than 50% of the graduation requirements in any discipline may be obtained from an approved accredited institution outside the Northshore School District. - C. Seniors who wish to transfer out of district online credit must submit a final official transcript no later thanJanuary 22nd, 2019 prior to the start of second semester.
-If the course required for graduation is not completed, the student will need to provide proof of enrollment in the out of district online course.
-If proof of enrollment is not provided, students may be put on a contract or enrolled in the required course at Woodinville High School for the second semester. - D. Students must successfully complete two courses in any combination of AP, IB, College in the High School, Tech Prep and/or Running Start, unless an alternative course of study is identified through the student's High School and Beyond Plan.
+No more than 50% of the graduation requirements in any discipline (subject) may be obtained from an approved accredited institution outside the Northshore School District. - C. Students must successfully complete two courses in any combination of AP, IB, College in the High School, Tech Prep and/or Running Start, unless an alternative course of study is identified through the student's High School and Beyond Plan.